Flight Delay Compensation Calculator

 When am I entitled to flight delay compensation?

-You are entitled to compensation under EU261/2004 if your flight departs from an EU airport (any airline), or arrives at an EU airport on an EU-based airline, and you arrive at your final destination with a delay of 3 hours or more.
+You are entitled to compensation under EU261/2004 if: (1) your flight departs from an EU airport (any airline); or (2) your flight arrives at an EU airport operated by an EU-based carrier — AND you arrive at your final destination with a delay of 3 hours or more (measured as actual arrival time vs scheduled arrival).
 Cancellations and denied boarding also qualify.
+Under UK261 (post-Brexit), the same rules apply for flights departing UK airports.

 How much compensation can I claim?